MakeSchool-Tutorials/Swift-Enums/P0-Enums-Structs-Classes/content.md

 When using enums with associated values we can only use switch statements to perform checks.
 That's why we need the additional boolean value to control wether the loop should continue or not.

-The code insidee of the loop is pretty straightforward.
+The code inside of the loop is pretty straightforward.
 We check for the two possible cases.
 If the player turn has a value `.WaitingToRollDice`, we call the `rollDice()` function.
 If the value is `.Done` we print the result of the dice roll and terminate the loop by setting `done` to `true`.

 With this example we have built a very simple [state machine](http://en.wikipedia.org/wiki/Finite-state_machine).